Boca Raton Criminal Defense Attorney

 The defense and the prosecution gather evidence including witness statements, deposition testimony, video and other recorded evidence.
 Based upon the legal issues raised in the case, the defense may have motions to file and argue before the court.
 Expert witnesses may be required to review and analyze certain evidence or testimony.

 What happens at trial?

-Trials include the following stage: Opening statements, prosecution case-in-chief, defense motion to dismiss, defense case-in-chief, prosecution rebuttal, closing arguments, jury instructions and jury deliberation.
+Trials include the following stage: opening statements, prosecution’s case, defense’s case, prosecution’s rebuttal, closing arguments, jury instructions and jury deliberation.